 Tripped breakers are one of the most annoying things.
-If your breakers keep tripping, you will need t to recheck it every time and then put it back in the normal position.
+If your breakers keep tripping, you will need to recheck it every time and then repair the tripped breaker to put it back in the normal position.

 Breakers are the type of switch which can be either turned on or off.
 It can’t be intact in any way.
 It’s a trigger switch that most people have in the electrical panel.
 Sometimes, the breaker will automatically keep tripping.